 Access to other security features

-In the same way that a password is fundamental to PIN creation, so too is a PIN when it comes to Windows additional security features.
+In the same way that a password is fundamental to PIN creation, so too is a PIN regarding Window’s additional security features.

-You’ll need a PIN as a backup if your device allows biometric sign-in (fingerprint, facial recognition, or iris).
-That explains why Microsoft requires you to create a PIN first before setting up your preferred biometric sign-in.
+That explains why Microsoft requires you to create a PIN before setting up your preferred biometric sign-in.

 If you’re a Windows 10 user, you might still be curious about PINs, passwords, and other security measures.
 Let’s answer some of your questions!